niklasbaier/instant-repo/README.md

 Add your copied `CODECOV_TOKEN` to the new repo via Settings > Secrets and variables > Actions > New repository secret, and name it `CODECOV_TOKEN`.

+### Setup GitHub pages

+The documentation is hosted via GitHub pages through the `.github/workflows/ci.yaml`.
+This has to be initialized in the repo Settings > Pages > Build and deployment > Source > Deploy from a branch, > Branch > gh-pages > / (root) > Save

 ### Reset project versions

 - delete the `CHANGELOG.md` (with the first push, it will be created anew)